Time limits to contest a will

 • Timeframes usually begin from either the death date or when probate is granted

-• Missing a deadline may mean you lose the right to challenge the will
+• Where a deadline passes, the right to challenge the will may no longer be available.

 • Extensions are possible but require court approval